Rural Housing Service, USDA.

 Paperwork Reduction Act

 Under the Paperwork Reduction Act, 44 U.S.C.
-3501 (2005) et seq., OMB must approve all “collections of information” by RHS.
+3501 et seq., OMB must approve all “collections of information” by USDA Rural Development.
 The Act defines “collection of information” as a requirement for “answers to * * * identical reporting or recordkeeping requirements imposed on ten or more persons * * *.”
 (44 U.S.C.
-3502(3)(A)).
-Because this NOFA will receive less than 10 respondents, the Paperwork Reduction Act does not apply.
+3502(3)(A)) Because this NOFA will receive less than 10 respondents, the Paperwork Reduction Act does not apply.

 This program is listed in the Catalog of Federal Domestic Assistance under Number 10.415.

-The Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2007 (Division A of Pub.
-L. 110-5) provided funding for, and authorizes RHS to, establish a revolving loan fund demonstration program for the preservation and revitalization of the Section 515 multi-family housing portfolio.
+The Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2006 (Division A of Pub.
+L. 109-97) provides funding for, and authorizes USDA Rural Development to, establish a revolving loan fund demonstration program for the preservation and revitalization of the section 515 multi-family housing portfolio.
 The section 515 multi-family housing program is authorized by section 515 of the Housing Act of 1949 (42 U.S.C.
-1485) and provides RHS the authority to make loans for low income multi-family housing and related facilities.
+1485) and provides USDA Rural Development the authority to make loans for low income multi-family housing and related facilities.

 I. Funding Opportunities Description